 Grand Rounds: McGovern Medical School Department of Physical Medicine and Rehabilitation inaugurated a new didactic series in 2016.
-Our goal is to have a diverse group of lecturers encompassing multiple aspects of the field, including clinicians and researches.
+Our goal is to have a diverse group of lecturers encompassing multiple aspects of the field, including clinicians and researchers.
 The didactic series are comprised by both Grand Rounds and a Distinguished Lectureship Series, a subset of conferences by pioneers in our field.
-We hold these conferences on monthly basis.
+We hold these conferences on a monthly basis.
 Our past Grand Rounds lectures can be viewed under Didactics tab.

 Anatomy Cadaver Course: Held jointly with McGovern Medical School and Baylor College of Medicine during our musculoskeletal block, an expert anatomist guides discussion of the anatomy and its function with prosected cadavers.

 Certificate in Healthcare Management: Through a partnership between McGovern Medical School and University of Houston, a business and leadership course designed for physicians is offered to all residents.
 Residents and Fellows pay a special rate for tuition.

 Physician Educator Certificate Program: Held through the Office of Graduate Medical Education at McGovern Medical school, residents have the opportunity to hone their teaching tools.
 This is an 8-month program that meets once a month.

 Musculoskeletal Ultrasound Club: Held jointly with McGovern Medical School and Baylor College of Medicine, with guidance from our Sports Medicine attendings, residents learn basic ultrasound techniques to uncover joint, tendon, and ligament anatomy and pathology.